Water and Land Restoration

 The Valuable Knowledge Of Antiquity

-Caution: Despite modern technologies' convenient applicability, the majestic rock reservoir of antiquity (the Ancient Roman cistern Piscina Mirabilis) shown in the image to the left highlights the apparent brilliance of stability and safety that humiliatingly defies and challenges the beliefs in modern technologies' horrific inclinations to deceits of shortcuts; all these doubts due to the last century's dam catastrophes.
+of antiquity (the Ancient Roman cistern Piscina Mirabilis) shown in the image to the left highlights the apparent brilliance of stability and safety that humiliatingly defies and challenges the beliefs in modern technologies' horrific inclinations to deceits of shortcuts; all these doubts due to the last century's dam catastrophes.
 However, constructing artificial dams to meet the water needs of a larger population has, in modern times, proven to be a hazardous solution in connection with nearby settlements.
-In ancient times, a technology was developed for hidden, huge, but also safe mountain halls to prevent a fatal breakthrough collapse of man-made dams.
+In ancient times, a technology was developed for hidden, huge mountain halls to prevent a fatal breakthrough collapse of man-made dams.

 Underground Reservoirs

-Historically and very early developed technical and geological-based methods for managing and saving enormous amounts of water are often technically complex and aesthetically exquisite.
+Historical and early developed technical and geological-based methods for managing and saving enormous amounts of water are often technically complex and aesthetically exquisite.
 The historical constructions to securely harbour water appear in the picture to the left.
 The methods of this water technology vary significantly between different cultures and continents.
 Still, in history's legacy, they are the basis of ancient civilizations' most decisive and original technological achievements and their ability to progress in today's high-tech development.

 Nature's Production Of Clean Water